Baltimore Stallions: History

 For some 30 years, Baltimore had been home to the Baltimore Colts, a popular NFL team that suddenly moved overnight to Indianapolis in 1984.
 The former Philadelphia Stars of the United States Football League (USFL) nominally represented Baltimore in spring 1985.
-However, after being blocked from Memorial Stadium, the Colts' old home, due to objections from the Major League Baseball Baltimore Orioles, they were forced to play well outside the city bounds in College Park.
+However, after being blocked from Memorial Stadium, the Colts' old home, due to objections from the Baltimore Orioles in Major League Baseball, they were forced to play well outside the city bounds in College Park.
 The Stars had planned to move to Memorial Stadium in fall 1986, but the league failed before this could happen.

 In the years after the Colts left, Baltimore made two serious bids to get another NFL team.
 It heavily wooed the St. Louis Cardinals football team owned by the Bidwill family, but they ultimately moved to Phoenix, Arizona as the Phoenix (later Arizona) Cardinals.
 In 1993, an ownership group failed to win an NFL expansion franchise, the Baltimore Bombers.

 Soon after the expansion effort failed, entrepreneur and former Washington Redskins assistant Jim Speros was granted a CFL expansion franchise for Baltimore that would play in Memorial Stadium.
 Attempting to trade on the city's love for the Colts, he invited the old Baltimore Colts Marching Band, which had stayed together along with the old team's uniformed cheerleaders for over a decade, to play at his games.
 He recruited the remaining Baltimore Colts football fan clubs ("Colt Corrals") to follow and support the new CFL franchise.